New Madrid, Missouri: Climate

 New Madrid has a humid subtropical climate (Köppen Cfa) with hot, humid summers and chilly, though not severe winters.
 Winter weather can vary from very mild and rainy when air masses from the Gulf of Mexico predominate, to very cold, dry and windy with northerly or northwesterly airflows as in the famous cold month of January 1977.
 On average there are 82 nights which fall to or below 32 F, whilst one night falls to or below 0 F, and the coldest temperature ever has been −14 F on January 17, 1982.
 The hottest has been 107 F record on August 4, 1964, whilst an average of 2.9 days exceed 100 F.

 Rainfall is fairly heavy throughout the year due to moist air from the Gulf being advected on the western side of the Bermuda High, plus occasional remnant depressions from hurricanes passing up the Mississippi Valley.
 Between 1963 and 2012, the wettest calendar year was 1990 with 71.24 in and the driest 2005 with 32.36 in.
 The wettest day was September 23, 2006 with 11.38 in in one day, and September 2006 was also the wettest month with 15.27 in, whilst no precipitation fell during October 1964.

 Snowfall is very rare, as it is normally too dry to snow when cold air masses reach the Bootheel, so that the median is only 0.4 in per year and the mean just 5.7 in.
 The most snow in one month was in January 1977 with 13.1 in, whilst the snowiest season was from July 1966 to June 1967 with 19.3 in.

+Coal pollution

+The New Madrid coal plant owned by Associated Electric Cooperative Inc. was identified as one of 17 "deadliest coal plants in the US" by the Sierra Club, citing emissions and regional haze affecting neighboring communities.
+Sulfur dioxide pollution in the Bootheel has been found to exceed National Ambient Air Quality Standards.
+The plant was reopened in 2018 following the application of the first Trump tariffs.

+Seismic zone

+The city is located in a web of cracks at the center of the North American Plate dating from the Rodinian.
+New Madrid was the epicenter of the powerful 3-month 2,000-earthquake 1811–1812 New Madrid earthquakes.
+In 2003, the U.S. Geological Survey predicted that another major earthquake will happen in New Madrid within the next 50 years, a theory that was rejected by the geophysicist Seth Stein in his 2010 book Disaster deferred: how new science is changing our view of earthquake hazards in the Midwest.

+The city was hit by an earthquake on 28 February 2012 at 3:58 a.m.
+CST, measuring 4.0.
+However, the tremors created a media scare as the web made it easy for everyone to search the city's seismic history, and discover the 1811-1812 earthquakes and the city's sensitive seismic situation.

 Demographics

+By 1797, the total population was 615 (including 46 slaves).